 We are pleased to offer an exciting opportunity to train as a teacher within our partnership of schools.
 The School Direct pathway will allow you to work alongside outstanding practitioners from Cardinal Hume Catholic School and our other partner schools including St Robert of Newminster RC School and Sixth Form College, St Benet Biscop Catholic School High School and Cramlington Learning Village.
-Our accredited provider will be Carmel College.
+Our accredited providers are Carmel College, Newcastle University and Sacred Heart.

 The application process is through the UCAS Teacher Training system.
 For further information please visit the UCAS website.